jake142/laravel-service/readme.md

 ## Release note

+Version 0.2.1 enabled automatic update of service configs.
+More info below.

 Version 0.2.0 includes generic jobs and queues.
 This is needed so one service can push data on to a queue without knowing about the code in another service job.

 Version 0.1.X is a complete rewrite of the package.
 Version 0.1.X now creates each service as a composer package and uses composer to add it to your project.
 It is tested in laravel version 5.6.
 Previous versions are not supported anymore.